-No loans were made to key management personnel including their personally related entities during the financial year ended 30 June 2019 and no loans were outstanding at the end of the prior period. \$15,000 due to CEO for acquisition of subsidiaries was paid during the year and the balance outstanding to his related entities at the time of acquisition plus interest charge of 10% per annum stands at \$113,360 at 30 June 2019.
+No loans were made to key management personnel including their personally related entities during the financial year ended 30 June 2020 and no loans were outstanding at the end of the prior period.
+CEO advanced a short term interest free loan to the Company of \$150,000 during the year.
+At 30 June 2020 loans outstanding to related entities of the CEO were \$100,448 inclusive of accrued interest charge at 10% p.a. after payment of \$19,000 during the year.